fsavundra/cloud_computing/README.md

 The stock index restful api is used to obtain, store, update and delete information on stock market indexes.

 ## Authors
-Tom Doyle, Christa , Freddie Savundra
+Tom Doyle, Christa Dobson, Freddie Savundra

 ## File
 Within the repository you will find several other files: